The Latest Car Finance News & Advice

 Key Summary

 Making sense of the terms that come with car finance can be tough.
-Interest rate is the extra percentage of a loan that you will have to pay, on top of the loan itself.
+Interest rate is the cost of borrowing money shown as a percentage of the amount borrowed.
 Higher interest rates tend to be offered to people with weaker credit scores, as they are deemed less likely to make repayments.
 APR is the total cost of borrowing money over a year.
 Representative APR is the interest rate that at least 51% of borrowers will get.
 The representative APR is therefore an indication as to what your repayments will likely look like.
 If you want to pay less interest on your next car finance agreement, you would need to:

 • Improve your credit score as much as possible.